Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Solder on a 0603 100nf capacitor to the extension PCB.
-- [ ] Then the ZH 1.5mm 5 Pin connector for communication with main tracker.
+- [ ] Then the ZH 1.5mm 5 Pin header for communication with main tracker.
 - [ ] Solder a BMI/BNO08X module flush to the extension PCB.